 Broccoli is a very popular vegetable that also happens to contain protein with all the essential amino acids.
 People can enjoy it either raw or cooked.

 - One cup (88 g) of chopped broccoli contains 2.5 g of protein.

 - A 100-g serving of broccoli contains 2.8 g of protein and 34 calories.

 - Protein accounts for 33% of its calories.

-Broccoli is a very rich source of vitamins C and K, a good source of folate, and a decent source of phosphorous and potassium.
+Broccoli is a very rich source of vitamins C and K, a good source of folate, and a decent source of phosphorus and potassium.
 It also contains some calcium.

-Like all cruciferous vegetables, broccoli is high in glucosinolates.
-These are compounds that may help reduce the risk of cancer (
+Like all other cruciferous vegetables, broccoli is high in glucosinolates — compounds that

 People can steam, roast, bake, or saute broccoli.
 It also works well in soups and sauces or as a side dish.

 Learn how to make roasted broccoli with garlic, lemon, and Parmesan cheese here.

 Brussels sprouts are a great addition to most diets.